 What I really like is the use of period photographs, if the modeller needs photographs of restored vehicles these are readily available on-line.
 I don't know if this was a conscious decision on the part of the author but IMHO it was a great idea that ensures that incorrectly painted restored vehicles are not presented to the reader.

 The Authors.
 Putting two recognised authorities on complementary areas together for a book of this type is an extraordinarily good move.
 The results are there with a book which is well-written, informative and above all, incredibly useful.

 The Tilly.
 A small vehicle but with an impressive history - it's nice to see coverage of a frequently overlooked subject.

 Presentation.
-No matter how good the 'Raw' data is in any book, unless it's logically presented, whether chronologically, by variant or by subject, it'll confuse the reader.
+No matter how good the 'Raw' data is in any book, unless it is logically presented, whether chronologically, by variant or by subject, it will confuse the reader.
 The presentation here is absolutely first class.
 Each of the four Tilly manufacturers have their own section, and the photos are large and of good quality.
 A few are blurred, but considering their importance and rarity, their inclusion is necessary.
 Neither of the two photos of the 'Tilly Caunter' would win any prizes, considering they are the only two known images, their inclusion is more than comprehensible.